filecoin-project/lotus/documentation/misc/Building_a_network_skeleton.md

    section.
 It may be appropriate to duplicate some entries across these crates if the changes are relevant to multiple crates.

 You can take a look at [this PR as a reference](https://github.com/filecoin-project/ref-fvm/pull/2002).

-Wait for the PR to be merged, then the reviewer will publish a new release.
+3. Wait for the PR to be merged and the reviewer to [publish a new release](https://github.com/filecoin-project/ref-fvm/blob/master/CONTRIBUTING.md#releasing).

 ## Go-State-Types Checklist